 Function Limitation Display the version number of the TOE Display the current time The management functions must only be accessible for an authorised consumer and only via the interface IF_GW_CON, for an authorised Gateway Administrator via the interface IF_GW_WAN and for an authorised Service Technician via the interface IF_GW_SRV.
-All other management functions as defined in FMT_SMF.1 The management functions must only be accessible for an authorised Gateway Administrator and only via the interface IF_GW_WAN 42 Firmware Update The firmware update must only be possible after the authenticity of the firmware update has been verified (using the services of the Security Module and the trust anchor of the Gateway developer) and if the version number of the new firmware is higher to the version of the installed firmware.
+Change the configuration of non-TSF data of the WAN communication interface The management function must only be accessible for an authorized Service Technician only via the interface IF_GW_SRV.
+All other management functions as defined in FMT_SMF.1 The management functions must only be accessible for an authorised Gateway Administrator and only via the interface IF_GW_WAN 45 Firmware Update The firmware update must only be possible after the authenticity of the firmware update has been verified (using the services of the Security Module and the trust anchor of the Gateway developer) and if the version number of the new firmware is higher to the version of the installed firmware.
 Deletion or modification of events from the Calibration Log A deletion or modification of events from the Calibration Log must not be possible.